-The one thing all these dictionaries have in common, however, is that they define justice in relation to the administration of law or a system of laws.
+The one thing that all of these dictionaries have in common, however, is that they define justice in relation to the administration of law or a system of laws.
 It’s clear that, however defined, justice is widely held to be an integral feature of a legal system proper.
 This is why we should strive better to understand what justice means and why it matters.

 Justice is often defined as fairness.
 Putting aside the apparent circularity of this understanding of justice (fairness is often defined with reference to justice), it’s clear that this conception places particular emphasis on the notion of impartial and unbiased treatment.
-If this is so, the limitation of justice as fairness conceptions becomes apparent.
+If this is so, the limitation of ‘justice as fairness’ conceptions becomes apparent.

 In particular, the fairness conception is apt to be understood as demanding equal treatment of all people – a gateway to a conception of justice as equality.
-But this is ripe to critique from many directions.
+But this is vulnerable to critique from many directions.
 First, the critique of equal treatment from an outcomes orientation (eg court fees being equal may lead justice to be disproportionately inaccessible for lower socio-economic groups).
 Second, the critique from a rights-based conception that equality of treatment necessarily involves limiting individual rights (eg restrictions on parties’ ability to bring and amend proceedings in the interests of fair treatment of other parties).

 Perhaps most significantly, the criticism that these equality and fairness based conceptions merely shift arbitrariness, from the application of law to individual cases, to the process of defining and constructing rules of equal treatment (ie rules defining the characteristics – eg being charged with certain crimes – that will warrant differential treatment).

 This critique reveals the way in which the fairness conception tends to misunderstand the non-arbitrariness component of justice and the end towards which it is aimed.
 That is, justice must be dispensed impartially and without favouritism in order to ensure that people are treated by the law they way they ought and deserve to be treated.